GuildCrafts/web-development-js/_goals/37-Common_JS_Utility_Functions-Lodash.md

 ## Specifications

-- [ ] Tests and correct implementations exist for **64** (not all) utility functions from the Lodash library.
+- [ ] Tests and correct implementations exist for **32** (not all) utility functions from the Lodash library.
 - [ ] Functions are organized into files with the same names as the function groups from Lodash (e.g. "Array", "Collection", "Lang").
 - [ ] All code is written with ES2015.
-- [ ] Includes a README that describes each method and provides an example of use.
+- [ ] Includes a README listing each method written and which file it is in.
 - [ ] Code uses a linter and there are no linting errors.
 - [ ] Code is well tested and all tests are passing.
 - [ ] All dependencies are properly declared in `package.json`.